 Toronto is the capital city of the Canadian province of Ontario.
 With a recorded population of 2,731,571 in 2016, it is the most populous city in Canada.

 There are many cultural things to do in Toronto, it being a lively, cosmopolitan city, and one of the most popular destinations in Canada.
-It’s has a famous music scene, an extremely varied dining scene and many unique neighbourhoods, all clustered around the Old Town.
+It’s has a famous music scene, an extremely varied dining scene and many unique neighborhood, all clustered around the Old Town.

 Torontonians are also keen on their sports, with the city coming to life on game days – around the baseball ground in the summer and the ice hockey stadium in the winter.